Dmgvol/UE_Modding/TheBasics/UModelAnimations.md

 Using the FlatView search, type in the name of the animation, then right-click and Export.
 ![](/Media/umodel_anim3.png) <br>

-`.psa` file is a Skeletal Mesh(SK) animation that can be loaded into Blender using a plugin or/and used for modding.
+The exported `.psa` file is a Skeletal Mesh(SK) animation that can be loaded into Blender using a plugin or/and used for modding.